2024 Full Reunion Weekend Schedule

 Come and learn this team sport, led by members of the Williams Ultimate Frisbee Organization.
 Rain or shine.

-WILLIAMSON FIELD, WESTON ATHLETIC COMPLEX10:30AM - 2PM*
+WILLIAMSON FIELD, WESTON ATHLETIC COMPLEX

 Toddler and Preschool Playdate (Ages 2-4)